-German carrier Lufthansa’s pilots to strike Friday over pay
+Lufthansa cancels many flights Friday due to pilots’ strike

+BERLIN (AP) — German carrier Lufthansa says it is canceling almost all passenger and cargo flights Friday from its two biggest hubs, Frankfurt and Munich, due to planned strike action by pilots.

-BERLIN (AP) — A union representing pilots at German carrier Lufthansa says they will stage a walk-out Friday after demands for a pay increase were rejected by management.
+A union representing Lufthansa pilots said early Thursday that they will stage a walk-out after demands for a pay increase were rejected by management.

+Lufthansa said some 800 flights would be canceled, affecting many travelers returning at the end of the summer vacation.
+The airline’s budget carrier Eurowings would not be affected, it said.

 The union Vereinigung Cockpit accused Lufthansa on Thursday of failing to improve on their previous offer, leaving pilots no choice but to go on strike to press their demands.